Sign Up for a Free Account

 • Medication overuse headache is a common and disabling disorder that affects 1% to 2% of the general population.
 It is extremely important to recognize and treat this condition.

-• Overuse of any kind of acute headache medications can lead to the development of medication overuse headache.
+• Overuse of acute headache medications can lead to the development of medication overuse headache.

 Historical note and terminology